mothur/mothur.github.io/_wiki/installation.md

 #### Boost

 Mothur uses the boost library to read compressed files in the make.contigs command.
+It is not required.
 If you would like to be able to use this option, you must install Boost and set the boost flags in the makefile.

     USEBOOST ?= yes
     BOOST_LIBRARY_DIR ?= "\"/usr/local/lib\""